Vesuvius Day - August 24

 Vesuvius Day

-Vesuvius Day is traditionally celebrated on August 24th.
-This is a dramatic day dedicated to the natural disaster that happened in 79 AD when the settlements at the foot of Mount Vesuvius were buried under streams of volcanic gases, ash, and rock fragments.
-The victims of the volcanic eruption were about 16,000 people who did not have time to leave their cities.
+Vesuvius Day is traditionally observed on August 24.
+This dramatic day is dedicated to the natural disaster that occurred in 79 AD, when the settlements at the foot of Mount Vesuvius were buried under streams of volcanic gases, ash, and rock fragments.
+Approximately 16,000 people lost their lives in the eruption, unable to leave their cities in time.

 History

 The date of Vesuvius Day is associated with the day of the volcanic eruption.
-In 79 AD, there were several settlements at the foot of Mount Vesuvius, including Pompeii, Herculaneum, Stabiae, and Little Oplontis.
-They were buried under streams of volcanic gases, ash, and rock fragments when Vesuvius woke up.
-The victims of the volcanic eruption were about 16,000 people who did not have time to leave their cities.
-The city of Misen, located near Naples, also almost suffered.
+In 79 AD, several settlements at the foot of Mount Vesuvius—including Pompeii, Herculaneum, Stabiae, and Oplontis—were buried under volcanic debris when Vesuvius erupted.
+The eruption claimed the lives of about 16,000 people.
+The city of Misenum, near Naples, narrowly escaped the same fate.

-Recent research suggests that Vesuvius Day is incorrectly celebrated on August 24th!
-In 2018, scientists discovered an inscription made in charcoal on the wall of a room in Pompeii that read “16 days before the calendars of November.”
-This is the exact Roman designation for the day of the month, and it suggests the eruption occurred on October 17th.
-This is further supported by evidence that the harvest had already ended and that the victims were dressed too warmly for August.
+Recent research suggests that Vesuvius Day is incorrectly observed on August 24.
+In 2018, scientists discovered a charcoal inscription on a wall in Pompeii reading “16 days before the calends of November,” which is the Roman way of writing October 17.
+This, along with evidence that the harvest had already ended and that victims wore warmer clothing than typical for August, suggests the eruption likely happened in mid-October.

-To celebrate Vesuvius Day, you can watch films about the eruption such as The Last Days of Pompeii (1926), Pompeii (2014), and episodes of the 4th season of Doctor Who (2008).
-You can also read about the eruption to learn more about this natural disaster.
+To mark Vesuvius Day, watch films about the eruption such as The Last Days of Pompeii (1926), Pompeii (2014), or episodes from the fourth season of Doctor Who (2008).
+You can also read books or articles to learn more about this historic natural disaster.

 Vesuvius Day is observed on August 24 each year.